 Urban Decay's 24/7 Glide-On ($23) is a favorite for cat-eye lovers and tightlining pros alike.
 The eyeliner is hydrating and dries to a long-lasting finish that does not fade away.
 If you're a fan of gel liners, Bobbi Brown's Long-Wear Gel Eyeliner ($32) contains a humidity-resistant and waterproof formula.

 Spritz Setting Spray

-Lock in your hard work with a long-lasting setting spray.
+Lock in your hard work with a long-lasting setting spray (or setting powder).
 In an 'X' motion, spray across your face, being sure to keep the bottle six to eight inches away from your face.
 Keep your eyes closed and fan your face.
 Opening your eyes immediately may cause early creasing.

 Possibly the best way to prevent smudging is to start with a product that aims to be smudge-free.
 Purchasing a waterproof eyeliner will lead to long-lasting wear without running.
 The staying power of a waterproof eyeliner can work wonders against tears, sweat, and any other causes of smudging.

 Unfortunately, cream and kohl waterproof eyeliners aren't easily found.
 If you're looking for a waterproof formula, you'll likely end up purchasing a liquid or pencil eyeliner.

 Use Oil Absorbent Sheets to Decrease Oiliness That Leads to Smudging

 If you have oily skin try using an oil absorbent sheet before application and periodically throughout the day.
 This can cut back on oiliness that will lead to your eyeliner smudging.

 Why does my eye makeup smudge under my eye?